Skiathos Town: Your 2023 Insiders Guide

 The Atlas Hotel in Skiathos town offers a luxury stay without the luxury price tag.
 Rooms here start from just €35 per night.

 The property has been decorated in a chic, contemporary style.
-All of the rooms feature plush, modern furnishings that boast an elegant black and white monochrome palette.
+All of the rooms feature plush, modern furnishings that boast an elegant black-and-white monochrome palette.

 Atlas Hotel´s location is excellent.
 You are situated right at the beating heart of the Chora.